-Neuroplasticity, also known as brain plasticity, is the brain’s remarkable capacity to reorganize and adapt itself by forming new neural connections throughout life.
-This dynamic process allows the brain to modify its structure and function in response to learning, experience, environment, and even injury.
+Neuroplasticity, also known as brain plasticity, is the brain’s remarkable capacity to reorganize and adapt by forming new neural connections throughout life.
+Rather than being fixed, the brain is constantly evolving—strengthening pathways that are used and pruning those that are not.

 Learn why neuroplasticity holds the key to healing dyslexia and book a free consultation to discuss your child’s learning needs.